Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Experiments

 \textbf{Weather adaptation.} For weather adaptation, we explore generalization of the detector on Cityscapes~\cite{DBLP:conf/cvpr/CordtsORREBFRS16} and FoggyCityscapes~\cite{DBLP:journals/ijcv/SakaridisDG18}.
 Cityscapes~\cite{DBLP:conf/cvpr/CordtsORREBFRS16} is a popular street scene dataset with normal weather, which comprises 2,975 training images and 500 validation images.
 FoggyCityscapes~\cite{DBLP:journals/ijcv/SakaridisDG18} is synthesized on Cityscapes with different levels of fog (\ie, 0.005, 0.01 and 0.02).
 For fair comparison, we choose the level of $0.02$ for experiment as in other methods in Table~\ref{tab_city_foggy}.
 In weather adaptation, we use Cityscapes~\cite{DBLP:conf/cvpr/CordtsORREBFRS16} as the source domain and FoggyCityscapes~\cite{DBLP:journals/ijcv/SakaridisDG18} as the target domain.

 \textbf{Cross-Camera adaptation.} In Cross-Camera adaptation, we evaluate our algorithm on KITTI \cite{DBLP:/conf/cvpr/are12} and Cityscapes.
 KITTI \cite{DBLP:/conf/cvpr/are12} is a popular traffic scene dataset containing 7,481 training images.
 In this adaption experiment, KITTI is the source domain and Cityscapes is the target domain.
-Following previous works~\cite{DBLP:journals/corr/abs-1911-02559,li2022sigma}, we only report the results on the category of car.
+Following~\cite{DBLP:journals/corr/abs-1911-02559,li2022sigma}, we only report results on the category of car.

 \textbf{Synthetic-to-Real adaptation.} For Synthetic-to-Real adaptation, we utilize SIM10k \cite{DBLP:/conf/icra/driving17} and Cityscapes for experiments.
 SIM10k \cite{DBLP:/conf/icra/driving17} is a synthetic scene dataset from the game video Grand Theft Auto V (GTA5).
 It contains 10k training images, and we conduct comparisons on the car class, similar to~\cite{DBLP:journals/corr/abs-1911-02559}.
 In this adaptation experiment, we utilize the SIM10k as the source domain and Cityscapes as the target domain.